Hamiltonian parameter inference from resonant inelastic x-ray scattering with active learning: Introduction

 Since \gls*{INS} is very sensitive to magnetic excitations, the above-mentioned experimental efforts have so far primarily focused on extracting low-energy spin Hamiltonians for magnetic insulators \cite{Samarakoon2020machine, Samarakoon2021machine, Samarakoon2022integration}.
-Our work extends these efforts to \gls*{RIXS} data, which allows us to access a much broader range of materials and Hamiltonians. \gls*{RIXS} is a photon-in photon-out spectroscopic method in which the energy, momentum, and polarization of an incoming x-ray photon are transferred to a material's intrinsic momentum-resolved spin, charge, orbital, and lattice excitations~\cite{Mitrano2024exploring}.
+Recent works established machine learning methods in the context of X-ray spectroscopy as well.
+In \gls*{XAS}, artificial neural networks have been utilized for parameter inference \cite{Luder2021} and surrogate models for the direct solver \cite{Luder2025ML}, while adversarial Bayesian optimization was used for active sampling \cite{zhang2023autonomous}.
+Bayesian optimization was also used for experimental acquisition in X-ray absorption near edge structure spectroscopy (XANES) \cite{Cakir2024, Du2025}.
+Our work extends these efforts to \gls*{RIXS} data, which allows us to access a much broader range of materials and Hamiltonians. \gls*{RIXS} is a photon-in photon-out spectroscopic method in which the energy, momentum, and polarization of an incoming x-ray photon are transferred to a material's intrinsic momentum-resolved spin, charge, orbital, and lattice excitations~\cite{Mitrano2024exploring, deGroot2024, Kotani2001, vandenBrink2007, Haverkort2010, Ament2011resonant, Chen2019, Vorwerk2022}.
 Due to its resonant nature, \gls*{RIXS} can study small samples, including monolayers, while still maintaining bulk sensitivity. \gls*{RIXS} is also suitable for monitoring ultra-fast responses of material in pump-probe experiments \cite{Cao2019ultrafast, Mitrano2020probing}.